dstmarthe/ath/content/tech/what-are-cookies/index.md

 ---
-title: "What are Internet Cookies and How Do you Clear Them? " ## Means name of the article is filename
+title: "What Are Internet Cookies and How Can They Affect Your Online Privacy? " ## Means name of the article is filename
 date: 2023-03-31T02:58:10-04:00
 author: ["M&D"]
-summary: "What are Internet Cookies and How to Clear Them for a Safer and Faster Browsing Experience"
+summary: "Internet Cookies and How to Clear Them for a Safer and Faster Browsing Experience"
 categories: ["Tech"]
 tags: ["web"]
-keywords: []
+keywords: ["seo", "mvc"]
 draft: false
 hasVideo: false
 attrib: "Photo by Praveesh Palakeel on Unsplash"
 ---

-Have you ever wondered why some websites seem to remember your preferences or login information, even after you close your browser?
-The answer to this mystery lies in small text files called Internet cookies.
-In this article, we'll explore what Internet cookies are, how they work, and how to clear them for a safer and faster browsing experience.
+Have you ever noticed how some websites remember your preferences, login information, or shopping cart items, even after you close your browser?
+It's not magic, it's a technology called Internet cookies, and it's a double-edged sword.
 <br>
 <br>

 ### What are Internet Cookies?

-Internet cookies are small text files that are stored on your computer by websites you visit.
-These cookies contain information about your preferences, login information, and other data related to your visit to the website.
-The purpose of cookies is to make your browsing experience more convenient and personalized.
-For example, cookies can be used to remember your login information, so you don't have to enter it every time you visit a website.
+Internet cookies are small text files that websites store on your computer when you visit them.
+These cookies contain information, such as your user preferences, browsing history, or login credentials, that the website can use to personalize your experience and offer you relevant content or services.

+For example, if you visit an online store and add some items to your cart, the website might use cookies to remember your cart contents, so you can resume your shopping session later, even if you close the window or turn off your computer.
+Similarly, if you log in to a social media website or online bank, cookies might save your username and password, so you don't have to enter them again every time you visit the site.

 <br>
 <br>

 ### How do Internet Cookies Work?

-When you visit a website, the website sends a cookie to your computer.
-Your web browser stores the cookie in a special folder on your computer.
-When you return to the same website, your web browser sends the cookie back to the website, which can then use the information in the cookie to personalize your experience.
+When you visit a website that uses cookies, your browser downloads the cookie file and stores it on your computer's hard drive.
+Each cookie has a unique ID, which the website can use to identify you and track your activity on their site.
+When you return to the same website, your browser sends the cookie back to the site's server, which can read the information and customize your experience based on your previous interactions.

+However, cookies can also be used for less benign purposes, such as tracking your online behavior across multiple websites, collecting your personal data, or serving you targeted ads.
+Some cookies can also be hijacked by cybercriminals to steal your login credentials or inject malware into your system.

 <br>
 <br>